 Less than two years after Enron purchased PGE in mid-1997, the Oregon-focused utility was already on the sales block with a pending purchase from Enron by Reno-based Sierra Pacific Resources.
 PGE personnel were removed from the Enron corporate phone book in 1999 as soon as it looked like Sierra Pacific was going to become the corporate parent, she said.

-While Fowler will not speculate on how the Kenneth Lay-Jeff Skilling trial will end, and she is circumspect about what she says about the two former top Enron executives, she thinks that they and many other senior executives did not pay attention to nor care about anything going on at PGE, and they showed the same neglect in other parts of the massive Enron organization at the time.
+While Fowler will not speculate on how the Kenneth Lay-Jeff Skilling trial will end, and she is circumspect about what she says about the two former top Enron executives, she thinks that they and many other senior executives did not pay attention or care about anything going on at PGE, and they showed the same neglect in other parts of the massive Enron organization at the time.
 "I think that is pretty clear from what happened to them," Fowler said.

 "Enron was always a very different company from us, and in the beginning when we looked at how good [ostensibly] Enron was doing, there was a fair amount of excitement about possibilities for PGE, but pretty soon it became pretty evident that their vision wasn't anything that could be a reality here in our state.
 They quickly lost interest and were willing to leave us alone to let us operate and do what we needed to do," she said, recalling that she had meetings and discussions with Lay and Skilling, and that she remains interested in the trial and has followed the news coverage of it.

 In the early days under Enron, Richard Kinder, subsequently the billionaire founder of so-far successful Kinder Morgan, was the COO, and Fowler dealt with him.
 She credited Kinder with "paying attention to details" and being involved in the operations, while Lay was primarily focused on outside political and community projects.
 Then, when Kinder moved on and Lay brought in Skilling, Fowler said he was like Lay and "didn't pay attention to details -- maybe on the trading side -- but not on the other parts of the company."